3 Easy Color Science Activities for Kids.

 Remember: Red+Blue=Purple.
 Red+Yellow=Orange.
 Blue+Yellow=Green.
 (This makes sense when you think about the order of a rainbow.
 Orange is between red and yellow, green between blue and yellow, etc.)

 These are the big three to work on with your kids.
 Let’s make a visual color wheel that shows this in action.

 - Paper Towels

 Set up your cups in a circle with all the cups touching.
 Fill every other cup with water, about halfway full.
 Add the red food coloring to one cup of water, blue to the second, and yellow to the third.
 Cut a rectangle out of the paper towel, about four by one inch.
 (You’ll need 6 of these total.)

 Then take one and place one end in a cup with color and the other end in an empty cup, creating a bridge between cups.
-Continue until each cup is connected by a coffee filter, completing the circle.
+Continue until each cup is connected by a paper towel, completing the circle.
 Now wait.

 You should be able to see the color climbing up the filter bridge.
 Colors from both sides will mix in the empty cups.